Chart Color Schemes

 Moora has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-No changes can influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact the area.
-Notable projects include WA Police Satellite Technology Upgrade, Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, and Regional And Rural Wa Road Network Safety Improvements.
-Below is a list of those most likely to be relevant.
+No factors influence a region's performance more than alterations to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has pinpointed 0 projects that could potentially impact the area.
+Notable projects comprise WA Police Satellite Technology Upgrade, Western Australia Agricultural Supply Chain Improvements, South West Interconnected System Transformation, and Regional And Rural Wa Road Network Safety Improvements, with the following list specifying those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.